 Marginal revenue is nothing but the difference of total revenue of product by selling one more or one less product.
-According to Ferguson, "Marginal Revenue is the change in total revenue which resultsfrom the sale of one more or one less unit of output." -Ferguson product quantity ( $\Delta Q$ ) or by subtracting total revenue of n products from the total revenue of n - 1products
+According to Ferguson, "Marginal Revenue is the change in total revenue which results from the sale of one more or one less unit of output."

+-Ferguson

-To know marginal revenue, either we can divide the change in total revenue ( $\Delta TR$ ) from change in
+To know marginal revenue, either we can divide the change in total revenue (ΔTR) from change in product quantity (ΔQ) or by subtracting total revenue of n products from the total revenue of n products or $$MR = TRn - TRn-1$$

-'''

-MR = Change in Total revenue/ Income. = \Delta TR/\Delta Q
+MR = Change in Total revenue/ Income. = $$\Delta TR/\Delta Q$$

 Change in Quantity Sold

-or MR = TRn - TRn-1

-'''

-Here, MR = marginal amount; $\Delta$ = change in; TR = total amount; Q = production or sales volume.
+Here, MR = marginal amount; Δ = change in; TR = total amount; Q = production or sales volume.

 TRn= n the units total income; TRn-1 = n - 1 the units total income, n is the number of units sold.

 Revenue should not be understood as profit.
 Revenue means the income of producer by selling his items.
 In contrast, profit is the difference between total revenue and total cost